 Disease, Rot and Infection

-If the orchid leaf is wilted and wrinkled due to rot, brown spot or brown rot, you definitely want to remove the leaf as soon as you see this.
+If the orchid leaf is wilted and wrinkled due to Fusarium wilt, rot, brown spot or brown rot, you want to remove the leaf as soon as you recognize this.
 Leaving the leaf on the orchid will only allow the infection to spread throughout your orchid plant, and possibly to your other orchids.

 Likewise, if the orchid leaf is diseased or infected with a virus, bacteria or fungus, you will want to remove the leaf ASAP.
 This is true whether it is limp and wilted or still is firm and wrinkle-free.